gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 - Disable sending the default header value by setting `SEND_XFRAMEOPTIONS` environment variable to `false`
 - Override the value to be sent via [additional headers configuration](#additional-headers-configuration)

-## Cross-Origin
+## Cross-Origin Resource Sharing configuration

 The CORS keyword enables you to provide support for cross-origin requests, for example, by allowing the modification of the request header.
 Cross-origin resource sharing (CORS) permits Web pages from other domains to make HTTP requests to your application domain, where normally such requests would automatically be refused by the Web browser's security policy.
 Cross-origin resource sharing(CORS) is a mechanism that allows restricted resources on a webpage to be requested from another domain (/protocol/port) outside the domain (/protocol/port) from which the first resource was served.
 CORS configuration enables you to define details to control access to your application resource from other Web browsers.
 For example, you can specify where requests can originate from or what is allowed in the request and response headers.

-The Cross-Origin configuration is provided in the `CORS` environment variable.
+The CORS configuration can be provided in the CORS environment variable or in the CORS property of the application router configuration file (xs-app.json).
+If a cross-origin resource sharing (CORS) configuration exists in both the environment variables and the application router configuration file (xs-app.json), the application router gives priority to the CORS configuration in the application router configuration file.

 The CORS configuration is an array of objects.
 Here are the properties that a CORS object can have: